CCRss/long_term_memory_chat/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Update the api_keys.json file with your OpenAI key and Telegram key:
+4. Update the `api_keys.json` file in the project directory with your OpenAI key and Telegram key:

 ```
 {
 "openai_key": "Your OpenAI key here",